 Building a Community

 In walking this path, we struggled to find a “How To” guide to practicing medicine abroad.
-So one day in April 2020, urged on by fellow members of our community, Hippocratic Adventures was born, a resources we wish we had had and a community with whom we could share our own Hippocratic Adventure.
+So one day in April 2020, urged on by fellow members of our community, Hippocratic Adventures was born, a resource we wish we had had and a community with whom we could share our own Hippocratic Adventure.

 Dr. Ashwini Bapat is a palliative care physician, Founder and CEO of EpioneMD, which provides virtual advanced care planning and serious illness coaching to individuals and telepalliative care consultation to healthcare organizations.
 She resides in Portugal.